elisakreiss/chips_advertising/notes/open_questions.md

 - sentence complexity
 	- average word length:
 		- no difference
-		- "bell pepper flavor" becomes "Paprikageschmack" -> neither more difficult to understand nor less frequent than non-compounded structures (splitting up a compound into a more complex syntactic structure is rather considered more intellectual... but evidence for this claim is hard to find)
+		- "bell pepper flavor" becomes "Paprikageschmack" -> "Paprikageschmack" is neither more difficult to understand nor less frequent than non-compounded structures like "Geschmack von/der Paprika" (splitting up a compound into a more complex syntactic structure is rather considered more intellectual... but evidence for this claim is hard to find)
+		- what can be found though is "Paprika-Geschmack" and other versions to make it more readable
 	- sentence length:
 		- in original study, they used Flesch-Kincaid readability (FKR) test
 		- FKR relies on syllable counting -> very difficult to get in German